php-type-language/printer/README.md

 ## Installation

-Type Language Printer is available as Composer repository and can be installed using the following command in a root of your project:
+TypeLang Printer is available as Composer repository and can be installed using the following command in a root of your project:

 ```sh